Nathan Tschohl Nathan Tschohl

 If you are in a yards pool, it will be a 500 yard swim.
 These are not great equivalents but these are the equivalents.
 If you can submit a 450 SCM swim, it’ll be about 15-20 seconds faster than the 450 LCM swim.

 The entire swim should be combat side stroke (CSS) with open turns (you don’t flip).
-Technically I believe you can do breaststroke the entire time but nobody does that because breaststroke is for suckers.
+Technically you can do breaststroke the entire time but nobody does that because breaststroke is for suckers.

 STOP DOING PULLOUTS